 The first time we experience a drug or alcohol high, the amount of chemical we ingest often exceeds by an order of magnitude the levels of naturally occurring neurotransmitters in our bodies.
-That experience, no matter how brief, is stored in the amygdyla and hippocampus, important centers for motivation and memory.
-Getting drunk with your mates, getting high on a ski-lift, removing the undergarments of a member of the opposite sex for the first time -all initially flood the brain with dopamine alongside a picture memory of the event linked to the bodys pleasurable response to it.
-And we look forward to doing it again, because we want to repeat that 'feeling'.
-But in a modern stimuli-laden culture, it becomes a trick.
+No matter how brief, that experience is stored in our neural homes for motivation and memory - the amygdyla and hippocampus.
+Getting drunk with your friends, getting high on a skilift, removing the undergarments of a member of the opposite sex for the first time -all initially flood the brain with dopamine alongside a picture memory of the event linked to the bodys pleasurable response to it.
+As such we look forward to doing it again, because we want to repeat that 'feeling'.
+But in a modern stimuli-laden culture, this process is easily hijacked.
 After each upward spike, dopamine levels again recede, eventually to below the baseline.
 The following spike doesn't go quite as high as the one before it.
 Over time, the rush becomes smaller, and the crash that follows becomes steeper.
 The brain has been fooled into 'thinking' that achieving that high is equivalent to survival (even more so than with food or sex which actually do contribute to survival) and the 'consume' light remains on all the time.
-Eventually, the brain is forced to turn on a self defense mechanism, reducing the production of dopamine altogether - and weakening the pleasure circuits function.
-At this point, the addicted person is compelled to use the substance not to get high, but to feel normal - since theres little or no dopamine response being produced by ones own body.
-The person has reached a state of anhedonia, or inability to feel pleasure via normal experiences.
-Furthermore, being addicted raises the risk of having depression; being depressed increases the risk of self-medicating, which then leads to addiction, etc. in a positive feedback loop (with negative consequences)
+Eventually, the brain is forced to turn on a self defense mechanism, reducing the production of dopamine altogether - thus weakening the pleasure circuits' intended function.
+At this point, an 'addicted' person is compelled to use the substance not to get high, but just to feel normal - since ones own body is producing little or no enodgenous dopamine response.
+Such a person has reached a state of anhedonia, or inability to feel pleasure via normal experiences.
+Furthermore, being addicted raises the risk of having depression; being depressed increases the risk of self-medicating, which then leads to addiction, etc. via positive feedback loops.